 HTML Layout Overview

-Each HTML page layout is run through two layout libraries before either being previewed or turned into a PDF: PagedJS and Handlebars.
+Each HTML page layout is run through two layout libraries before either being previewed or turned into a pdf: PagedJS and Handlebars.

 PagedJS is what we use to make the HTML document 'printable'—it handles things like pagination and making sure the document is the correct size for physical paper, as well as adding margins and things like that.
 Think of it as being like a word processor—it takes digital information and formats it for use in the physical world.